Standards and Recommendations

 Each loco shall be equipped with a Digitrax compatible decoder.
 Locomotives with default addresses will be allowed ONLY on the dedicated programming tracks.
 Analog stretching is disabled in the command station; therefore, all decoders shall have CV29 configured with Analog Mode Conversion = OFF.
 (Refer to the Operations Manual for further details).

 The NLP has decided each member will have a unique two-digit member roster prefix.
 When programming loco addresses, the first two digits of the road number will be replaced with the assigned two-digit member roster prefix.
 If a member's assignment prefix is 66 and the road number is 4449, member A would program the decoder in 4449 to 6649.
 This methodology allows multiple engineers to operate the same road number with no DCC addressing conflicts.
 (Refer to the Operations Manual for further details).
+The prefix range (00 to 99) is assigned as follows:

 Each module shall have a single 6-wire "RJ12" phone jack mounted on the underside at the end plate, to connect the LocoNet between modules.